philipturner/transimpedance-amplifier/README.md

 ---

 Characteristics of a testing procedure immune to known hardware bugs:
 - Stress test for whole-system failure during long-running operation.
 Ideally 100 repetitions, but later extrapolating to the limit of what's practical.
+This requirement might be de-emphasized after understanding the "Teensy shutdown bug".
 - Allow for a multimeter measurement to confirm 2.5 V on DAC VREFIO before the SPI activity starts.
 Actually, some SPI activity is needed to turn on the DAC (and it remembers state from previous program executions), but you can understand the point.
-- Aware of how previous program executions affect the current one.
-- TODO: Specify the rest after fully understanding the Teensy shutdown bug.
+- All actions occur in a single Teensy program execution, which is the first execution after an "Upload" press, and the first execution after batteries are connected.
+- DAC output is never connected directly to ADC input.
+- DAC output is not connected to the DUT when the batteries are installed and/or before VREFIO is powered on.
+- Use PC -> Teensy serial inputs (originating from user keyboard) to start the ADC measurements, rather than a fixed time delay.
+This choice makes the testing program much easier to use.

 I will code a program meeting the above specifications, then see whether it works.
 My goal is to flip the polarity of the DAC output voltage between -1 V and 1 V, then see whether the ADC responds.
 There are no requirements for measurement bandwidth, only that the measurements are sort of spaced apart in time.
 One major issue could be a 1 ms delay for the current `transferDAC` function, which needs revision.